bcgov/digital-policy/CPPM-Chapter12.md

 2. Be diligent in ensuring that processes are in place to protect personal information.

-3. Develop ministry-specific privacy policies and procedures in accordance with applicable legislation and corporate policies and standards.
+3. Develop and maintain internal processes for privacy practices in accordance with applicable legislation and corporate policies and standards.

 ## 12.3.2 Information Security and Cyber Security